 715. Bio-Security Plan.

 All public livestock markets shall submit a bio-security plan to the Administrator for approval.
-All approved bio-security plans shall be implemented by the public livestock market.
+All approved bio-security plans shall be implemented and maintained by the public livestock market.
 Each bio-security plan includes, but is not limited to, the following elements: (3-15-22)

-01. Identification.
-Procedures for identifying animals that are affected by any contagious or infectious disease.
+01. Infectious Animals.
+Procedures for identifying, examining, diagnosing and determining the disposition of all animals affected by any contagious or infectious disease.
 (3-15-22)

-02. Diagnosis.
-Procedures for examination and diagnosis, by an accredited veterinarian, of any animals affected by any contagious or infectious disease.
-(3-15-22)

-03. Disposition.
-Procedures for the disposition of any livestock diagnosed as affected by any contagious or infectious disease.
-(3-15-22)

 04. Records.
-Keep complete and accurate records on site at the livestock market, showing that the market’s bio-security plan is being implemented.
+Maintain accurate records, on site, that demonstrate the market’s bio-security plan is being implemented.
 (3-15-22)

 716. -- 719.
 (Reserved)